Koha-Community/kohadocs/source/tools.rst

       #.
 The vendor contact marked as 'Primary acquisitions contact' and
          'Contact when ordering' has a valid email address.

+-  AR\_CANCELLED

+   -  This notice is sent to the patron when an article request is cancelled by staff.

+-  AR\_COMPLETED

+   -  This notice is sent to the patron when an article request is marked as completed by staff.

+-  AR\_PENDING

+   -  This notice is sent to the patron when an article request has been made in order to confirm the request.

+-  AR\_PROCESSING

+   -  This notice is sent to the patron when an article request is marked as being processed by staff.

 -  CHECKIN

    -  This notice is sent as the 'Check in' notice for all items that